rdsaliba/comp371_project/README.md

 ### Rubiks Cube Controls:
 lower case input will trigger a clockwise rotation of the desired face while uppercase (shift + [key]) will trigger a counterclockwise rotation

-keypad_0: Scramble the cube with a random sequence of 3 to 10 moves. *(Starts the game)*
+keypad_0: Scramble the cube with a random sequence of 3 to 10 moves.

 keypad_enter: Solve the rubiks cube automatically